 – Transmission planning for voice, data and multimedia services taking into account that end-to-end connections are established via heterogeneous and interconnected networks with different transmission technologies.

-– Studying the effects of the transmission delay on services including multimedia.
+– Studying the effects of the transmission delay on services and applications including multimedia.

-– What guidance can be provided in transmission planning for the interconnection of evolving Networks?
+– What guidance can be provided in transmission planning for the interconnection of evolving networks?

 – What are the main performance parameters in end-to-end communication paths and how can the values of performance parameters be managed across multiple network segments?

-– How can the cases of multiple concatenated networks be considered, based on a flexible apportionment of transmission impairments?

-– What are the interworking requirements necessary to support interfacing between the many combinations of wireless and wireline networks sufficient to enable service providers to comply with end-to-end performance objectives for the QoS classes and to take into consideration the network performance parameters across network sections?
+– What are the interworking requirements necessary to support interfacing between the many combinations of wireless and wireline networks sufficient to enable service providers to comply with end-to-end performance objectives for QoS and to take into consideration the network performance parameters across network sections?

 – Maintenance of existing documentation on traffic management and traffic engineering.